Trouble paying my rent or service charge

 There may be times when you are unable to pay your rent or service charge.
 This could be for a variety of reasons — including redundancy, unemployment, bereavement or illness.
 We know that change can be unexpected or worrying and we're here to help.

-- We're here to help – please complete the 'Tell us about a Change' form to let us know about your change in circumstances (including any changes that may affect your Housing Benefit or Universal Credit payments).
+- We're here to help – please contact us to let us know.
 We will then get in touch to offer help and advice about managing your money and any welfare benefits you may be entitled to.
-If for any reason you are unable to complete the form please contact us.

 - If you are claiming Housing Benefit or Universal Credit, you will also need to inform your local Housing Benefit Office or the Department for Work and Pensions (DWP) directly as your payments may change.